Undergraduate Studies in Education

 Please note that it is the responsibility of the instructor to order the required number of desk copies directly from the publisher.

 A list of publishers' contacts can also be found at the following link: at.sfu.ca/rOdqFs

-In Summer 2018, course evaluations will be completed on paper for courses that taught by Sessional Instructors and tutorials taught by Teaching Assistants.
+In Summer 2018 and Fall 2018, course evaluations will be completed on paper for courses that taught by Sessional Instructors and tutorials taught by Teaching Assistants.
 Evaluation paper packages will be sent 3 weeks before semester end by intercampus mail.

 The following applies to all courses taught by faculty members.